Hybrid

 Lolium perenne

-A close up of a green grass field
+a close up of a field of tall grass

 A fast-establishing, cool-season grass that's perfect for high-traffic areas and quick lawn repairs.
 Known for its rapid germination and excellent wear tolerance, making it ideal for sports fields and family lawns.
 Its fine texture and bright green color provide an attractive lawn that can handle kids and pets.